PurpleKingdomGames/indigo/indigo/docs/guides/howto-hello-indigo-tyrian.md

 [`TyrianSubSystem`](https://tyrian.indigoengine.io/concepts/tyrian-indigo-bridge/)
 as a way of communicating between Indigo and Tyrian.
-Add `import tyrian.TyrianSubSystem` to the imports in `HelloIndigo.scala`, and then update the `object` to be a `case class` so that it it contains the subsystem as an argument.
+Add `import tyrian.TyrianSubSystem` to the imports in `HelloIndigo.scala`, and then update the `object` to be a `case class` so that we can pass in the subsystem as an argument.
 We can also remove the top level export, as we'll no longer need it:

 ```diff
 - import scala.scalajs.js.annotation.JSExportTopLevel